-Polyphenols are naturally occurring compounds, some of which are known to protect cells against the damaging effects of free radicals (therefore giving them antioxidant properties).
-They are broadly categorised into 4 mains groups; phenolic acids, stilbenes, lignans and flavanoids.
+Polyphenols are naturally-occurring compounds, some of which are known to protect cells against the damaging effects of free radicals (therefore giving them antioxidant properties).
+They are broadly categorised into four main groups: phenolic acids, stilbenes, lignans and flavonoids.
 Flavonoids are further classified into several groups.
-Flavanols, one of the group of flavonoids most abundantly found in fruit and vegetables, is made up of catechins and proanthocyanins, such as Grape Seed Extract.
+Flavanols, one of the group of flavonoids most abundantly found in fruit and vegetables, is made up of catechins and proanthocyanins, such as grape seed extract.

-Certain polyphenols are either specific to a particular food (e.g flavanones found in citrus fruit, resveratrol in red wine) and others are found in all plant foods (e.g quercetin is found in fruit, vegetables, cereals, legumes, tea & wine).
+Certain polyphenols are either specific to a particular food (e.g. flavanones found in citrus fruit, resveratrol in red wine) and others are found in all plant foods (e.g quercetin is found in fruit, vegetables, cereals, legumes, tea and wine).

 Research suggests that polyphenols, with their antioxidant properties, may play a role in the prevention of diseases, particularly relating to cardiovascular health and cancer prevention.